bugsnag/bugsnag-js/README.md

 ## License

 All packages in this repository are released under the MIT License.
+See [LICENSE.txt](./LICENSE.txt) for details.